 This means our tests are exceptionally rigorous and leave no stone unturned so you can make sure you avoid being disappointed by an over-hyped product.

 Some speakers can't even get near the five-hour mark while others easily exceed 30 – our real-life tests reveal the truth.

 At Which? we wouldn’t usually award Best Buys to products that don’t have user-replaceable lithium ion batteries.
 However, there are currently very few portable speakers that allow you to replace their batteries yourself, so this doesn’t affect our recommendations for speakers with batteries.

-These devices with voice assistants built-in can perform a vast array of tasks beyond simply music and radio controls – you can also ask them things like the weather forecast or the latest news, or when the local supermarket closes.
+Smart speakers and smart displays can perform a vast array of tasks beyond simply music and radio controls – you can also ask them things like the weather forecast or the latest news, or when the local supermarket closes.

 Home wireless speaker scores are weighted on the below criteria:

-If you’re unsure which category a particular speaker is tested according to, click on the top ‘Tech specs’ tab in the review to see what type of speaker it is.
+If you’re unsure which category a particular speaker is tested according to, click on the Tech specs dropdown in the review and check the entry 'Type of speaker' at the top.